-We found that average self-reported earnings for competitors were up to 60% higher than similar subsets of the UK population, especially for the largest competitor groups: males with level 3 as their highest qualification studying either construction or engineering and manufacturing.
-Our results on earnings uplifts were consistent albeit significantly higher than analysis done using a less robust survey of self-reported earnings of the UK labour force.
+Differences in earnings were particularly stark for the largest competitor groups: males with level 3 qualifications in Construction or Engineering and Manufacturing.
+Our results on earnings uplifts were consistent with, albeit higher than, previous analysis of survey of self-reported earnings of the UK labour force.